-- Hand Brush: A stiff-bristle hand brush roughly 9' long.
+- Hand brush: A stiff-bristle hand brush roughly nine feet long.

-- Long Brush: You need to be able to reach an extra 3 or 4 feet.
+- Long brush: You need to be able to reach an extra three or four feet.
 Your hand brush might have a place to screw in a broom handle.
 If so, you can use this.
 To avoid continually dipping the brush into water, you can use a siding and eaves brush that runs water through the handle up to the brush.
 One downside: it gets heavy after awhile.

 Now that you have your tools together, pick a warm, sunny day and begin cleaning.
 Remember to work from the top-down.